Thinking about starting an online business? You’re not alone.

 What you need: Writing and formatting skills, market knowledge of industries, editing software

-How much it costs to start: $0–$20 (either Google docs or Canva works)
+How much it costs: $0–$20 (either Google docs or Canva works)

 How much you can earn: $200–$5,000 monthly, scalable with client volume and premium packages